Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Budd Bugatch

 So I’m curious as to why the big change in supplier base?
-I guess, I must've missed that, because I don’t think you were satisfied with 20 suppliers?
+I guess, I must've missed that, because I don’t think you were dissatisfied with 20 suppliers?

 David Callen